 Friend to Friend

-Encouragement is like that.
-It takes layers of love and great patience to replenish, restore, and put courage back into a heart.
+I wonder how our world would change if we took the same approach to encouragement.
+It takes layers of love and great patience to replenish, restore, and put courage back into a heart that has been wounded.

 Encouragers look for opportunities to work.
 Every day we cross paths with hurting people.
 A word of encouragement, an act of kindness, or a caring smile may be enough to keep them on their feet.